-The Consumer Product Safety Commission recently recalled approximately 215,000 pairs of children’s sunglasses.
+The Consumer Product Safety Commission is recalling approximately 215,000 pairs of children’s sunglasses.
 Manufactured in China and imported to the U.S. by FGX International, the glasses feature surface paint that contains excessive levels of lead, which is prohibited under federal law.

 “Consumers should immediately take these sunglasses away from children and return them to FGX International for a free replacement or refund,” the CPSC says in a recall statement.
 FGX International is headquartered in Smithfield, RI, and is not an ASI-listed supplier.